codetricity/carlsbad-tour/README.md

 * basic Marzipano concepts such as geometry, limit, view, scene
 * UI interaction to get pitch and yaw information needed to build the tour

-Marzipano is only the 360 image viewer.
-However, as it is used in Marzipano Tool, it is a good reference to build your own virtual tour software.
+Although Marzipano is only the 360 image viewer, when assessed with Marzipano Tool, it is a good reference to build your own virtual tour software.

 ## data format

-There does not appear to be a standard format for virtual tour information on objects such as scenes, pitch, yaw, hotspots, and settings.
+There is no standard format for virtual tour information on objects such as scenes, pitch, yaw, hotspots, and settings.
+Although we can use the Marzipano Tool data format as a defacto standard, I decided to experiment with my own format to simple tours easier to start with.
+In particular, I'm using a unique ID for each scene.
+I am using the filename of the image in the data.

 The data I'm using looks like this: